How to prevent snow and ice damage to your home

 Winter is hard on our homes—snow and ice buildup can do serious damage.
 But the good news is that it’s often preventable.
-Here are 4 ways you can protect your home.
+Here are useful tips that can help prevent damages to your home during the cold season.

 1. Snow and ice buildup on the roof

-Canadian homes are typically designed to stand up to the trials of winter.
+Canadian homes are typically designed to withstand the harsh winter.
 But snow and ice can easily build up and all that extra weight can damage your roof.

 Clear snow and ice off the roof

 Don’t let snow and ice build up.
-Clear the roof before you get 2 feet of snow or 2 inches of ice.
+Clear the roof before you get 2 feet (about 70 cm) of snow or 2 inches (about 5 cm) of ice.

-Snow removal tips: When you remove snow, try to leave at least a few inches snow on the roof to avoid damaging the shingles.
+Snow removal tips: When you remove snow, try to leave at least a few inches of snow on the roof to avoid damaging the shingles.
+Improper snow removal could damage the roofing material, which may not be covered by your home insurance.

 If you do it yourself, take care: Don’t climb on the roof.
 Work from the ground using a roof rake with a telescopic handle.
 Keep your tools well away from nearby hydro cables.